hybridsjs/hybrids/README.md

   or call `myCounter.count()`

 However, the definition has not changed.
 There is only one difference - `options` static property.
 This object contains metadata required for connecting logic and custom element.
-For example, using `engine` plugin here is optional and can be easily replaced with `vdom` package to use React-like library.
+For example, using `engine` plugin is optional and can be easily replaced with `vdom` package to use React-like library.

 ## Documentation